andyjp94/run/README.md

 # What will version one look like?
 Features:
 1. Can run commands that are specified in any of the three files discussed [earlier](#files)
+2. Can override any type of variable from the command line
+3. Automated installation